sasanBaho/Frontend-Challenge/README.md

 ## Setup
 To run this project, install it locally using npm:

+— in the  project folder
+$ npm install

-- Run local server
+-- Run local server
 $ json-server --watch db.json

-—- in the  project folder
+--- Start the project
-$ npm install
 $ npm start (You need to choose new port)